 There are also roads in Iceland that snake up cliffs and have few barriers.
 Be extremely cautious if navigating these twists and turns, as a false move can be deadly.

-In terms of driving fatalities, 17 people died on Icelandic roads in 2009, a low amount by some estimations, but still a higher rate per capita than countries like England.
+16 people died on Icelandic roads in 2015, a low amount by some estimations, but still a higher rate per capita than countries like England.
+However, as Iceland becomes a popular holiday destination and more people take to the roads, the risk increases.
+223 tourists were injured in traffic related accidents in 2016.

 And after all the temptation to stop in amazing places while driving doesn't grab you, it's possible to get around Iceland via several bus lines, planes or by bike.
 Hitchhiking is also still an acceptable and safe form of transportation in this country.
 The only real danger to it is that you might wait long periods of time between seeing cars, sometimes as long an hour.